AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**

-* INDEX: The index of the activity as shown in the displayed activity list.
+* INDEX: The index of the activity as shown in the displayed activity.
+Note, that the list is sorted by date and that the index must be a positive number which is not larger than the number of activities recorded.

 **Examples:**

 * `delete-activity 2` Deletes the second activity in the activity list.
-* `delete-activity 1` Deletes the first activity in the activity list.
+* `delete-activity 1` Deletes the most recent activity in the activity list.

 ### Listing Activities:

 `list-activity`

-You can see all your tracked activities in a list by using this command.
-For more detailed information, you can use the detailed flag.
+By using this command, you can see all your tracked activities in a list sorted by date.
+For more detailed information about your activities, you can use the `-d` flag.

 **Syntax:**